offen/offen/docs/running-offen/installation-requirements.md

 Offen can email you a link to reset your account's password in case you forgot it.
 The recommended way of doing so is configuring Offen with SMTP credentials (you might well be able to use your default mail setup here).

-In case you do not configure this, Offen falls back to a local `sendmail` installation if found, yet it is very likely that these messages will never arrive at all due to system restrictions or third parties bouncing email sent using that channel.
+In case you do not configure this, Offen falls back to a local `sendmail` installation if found, yet it is likely that these messages will never arrive at all due to system restrictions or third parties bouncing email sent using that channel.